 So, what's the deal with working out?

-In NSW, Premier Gladys Berejiklian has announced that from Friday, May 15 outdoor gatherings of up to 10 people are allowed.
-However, these gatherings will only be permitted in public places such as parks (read: not private residences).
-This means that outdoor boot camps will be open for business with a limit of 10 people in the class.
+Currently, outdoor gatherings of up to 10 people are allowed in NSW.
+However, these gatherings are only permitted in public places such as parks (read: not private residences).
+This means that outdoor boot camps are open for business with a limit of 10 people in the class.

-Outdoor playgrounds and outdoor gym equipment will also be back in action as of today (although it's worth noting that not all councils have confirmed whether they will be reopening these just yet.)
+Outdoor playgrounds and outdoor gym equipment are also back in action as of the last week (although it's worth noting that not all councils have confirmed whether they will be reopening these just yet.)
 In addition, outdoor pools can be used by 10 people at one time, with only one person per lane.
 Changing areas, on the other hand, remain closed.

-In some areas (see: Randwick) exercise facilities such as playgrounds, outdoor gyms, basketball courts, skate parks and ocean pools will be opening their gates.
+In some areas (see: Randwick) exercise facilities such as playgrounds, outdoor gyms, basketball courts, skate parks and ocean pools have already opened their gates.
 Beaches are fair game for recreational activities too, although only for groups of 10 or less.
 It's best to check your the website of your local council to sus out what the go is in your neighbourhood.

 How about gyms?

-Unfortunately, gyms remain closed across the board as they are high-risk when it comes to body fluid and germ levels (via sweat, spit etc.) That said, there is every reason to keep up your workout schedule right now if it’s an important part to your wellbeing.
+Unfortunately, right now gyms remain closed across the board as they are high-risk when it comes to body fluid and germ-spreading.
+That said, there is every reason to keep up your workout schedule right now if it’s an important part to your wellbeing.
 Take advantage of all the places that are open again, go for a run or get moving with a home workout program.

 When will gyms be open again?

-Last week, Scott Morrison announced a three-step plan in an effort to return Australia to business as usual.
+The news comes just weeks after Scott Morrison announced a three-step plan in an effort to return Australia to business as usual.
 This “early mark” from lockdown is thanks to the low number of coronavirus infections and deaths.
 Worth noting: each state has the freedom to decide when it will complete each step, and restrictions may be brought back if the number of positive cases increases.
 These changes will be implemented between now and July and will see gatherings of up to 100 people permitted, workplaces open and regional and interstate travel permitted.
-There's been no word so far on when exactly gyms will be included, although it's safe to say it's on the cards.